 Delaware Brain and Spinal Injury Lawyers Fight for Compensation for You

-Compassionate injury attorneys in Wilmington, New Castle and Seaford
+Compassionate injury attorneys in Wilmington, Newark and Seaford, DE

 A brain or spinal cord injury can have a negative impact the rest of your life.
 Besides the medical bills and the costs related to recovery, the injury will impact you physically and mentally.
 According to the Centers for Disease Control and Prevention, traumatic brain injuries (TBI) accounted for approximately 2.2 emergency department visits, 280,000 hospitalizations and 50,000 deaths each year in the United States.
 The National Spinal Cord Injury Statistical Center (NSCISC) reports that the annual incidence of spinal cord injury (SCI) in the US is approximately 12,500 new cases every year.
 The number of Americans living with SCI is within a range of 240,000 to 337,000 people.